Vehicle Input #

 Press and hold the control assigned to the ignition key (K by default) for starting the engine.

-The vehicle implements the ignition key with three positions: OFF, ON, and IGNITE
+The vehicle implements the ignition key with three positions: OFF, ACC-ON, and START

-- Pressing the corresponding Ignition Key control (K by default) once moves the key from OFF to ON.
+- Pressing the corresponding Ignition Key control (K by default) once moves the key from OFF to ACC-ON.

-- Pressing and holding keeps IGNITE applied until released or the engine gets started.
+- Pressing and holding keeps START applied until released or the engine gets started.

-- Pressing the key-off control (Ctrl-K by default) moves the key from ON to OFF.
+- Pressing the key-off control (Ctrl-K by default) moves the key from ACC-ON to OFF.

 Reads the input from Unity's standard Input class, which is configured at Edit > Project Settings > Input.